 Introducing Pappnoptikum Papercraft Designs!

-Pappnoptikum are a new stationery and art publishers launching their range of new papercraft designs with Hochanda on 20 March 2020.
-Following the success of their independent book publishing business, CEO Nadine Reuter grew the scope of the business in 2019 and gave us an insight into the company and what viewers can look forward to.
+Pappnoptikum are a new stationery and art publishers.
+They’ll be launching their range of new papercraft designs with Hochanda on Sunday 19 April 2020.
+Ahead of the show CEO Nadine Reuter gave us an insight into what viewers can expect.

 “Our philosophy is that we see our business as a kind of a cabinet of wonder for special paper products.
 Although we are a small team of paper enthusiasts and illustrators we are all committed to quality made paper craft including designs inspired from the era of our grandparents and great-grandparents.
 Some of us are active members of the steampunk community which is perhaps why we love the nostalgic Victorian and steampunk style of our products so much.”